ZhenchengZhong/probability-study-notes/notes/probability/2025-05-10-b0-field-vs-sigma.md

 ## Key Ideas

-* 𝓑₀ is a collection of sets built from finite disjoint unions of right-open left-closed intervals (a, a'] on the interval (0,1].
+* 𝓑₀ is a collection of sets built from finite disjoint unions of right-closed left-open intervals (a, a'] on the interval (0,1].
 * 𝓑₀ is a field: it satisfies closure under complement, finite union, and finite intersection.
 * 𝓑₀ is not a σ-field: it is not closed under countable unions or countable intersections.
 * The set {x}, although expressible as the countable intersection of 𝓑₀-sets, is not in 𝓑₀ because 𝓑₀ is not countably closed.